-In order to identify training needs and assess whether we are meeting the CIPFA Framework requirements we will -
+In order to identify training needs and assess whether we are meeting the CIPFA Framework requirements we will undertake the following actions in respect of the different groups -

-9.7.1 Members:-
+9.7.1 Members:

-- Undertake as a Committee an annual Training Needs Evaluation exercise.
-This evaluation will be used to identify both individual and group training gaps. - Substitute Members will be invited to attend this annual evaluation and training session so that they have a base grounding in the LGPS and the requirements placed on themselves as Committee members. - Where the evaluation highlights that there is a knowledge gap the Committee will undertake either additional internal group be-spoke training or individual external training as appropriate. - The Committee will as part of the annual Business Plan commit to an outline of internal be-spoke training.
-This will be focused around either up and coming national changes or internal workloads (e.g. introduction of a new asset class). - Investment Sub-Committee Members will be expected to obtain an individual level of knowledge and skills in relation to the investment modules of the CIPFA Framework.
+- Undertake as a Committee and a Board, an annual Training Needs Evaluation exercise.
+This evaluation will be used to identify both group and individual training gaps. - Substitute Members will be invited to complete this annual evaluation and training exercise so that they have a base grounding in the LGPS and the requirements placed on themselves as Committee or Board members. - Where the evaluation highlights that there is a knowledge gap the Committee and Board will undertake either additional internal group be-spoke training or individual external training as appropriate. - The Committee and Board will as part of the annual Business Plan commit to an outline of internal be-spoke training.
+This will be focused around either up and coming national changes or internal workloads (e.g. introduction of new asset classes). - Investment Sub-Group Members will be expected to obtain an individual level of knowledge and skills in relation to the investment modules of the CIPFA Framework.
 Support from Officers and the Fund's Independent Advisors will be available as and when required, but always in advance of any decision being taken. - Report as appropriate in external documentation compliance with knowledge and skills requirements e.g. progress in the Fund's Annual Report and Accounts, and Governance Statement compliance with the CIPFA knowledge and Skills Framework and the CIPFA Principles of Investment Decision Making and Disclosure.

-9.7.2 Officers:-
+9.7.2 Officers:

-All Cumbria LGPS officers with responsibility for administering / managing the LGPS at Technical Finance Officer level or above will be expected to aim to achieve a minimum score in the CIPFA Training Needs Assessment for LGPS Practitioners taking account of the requirements of their roles.
-These targets will be determined and updated as necessary from time to time in joint agreement by the Senior Manager - Pensions and Financial Services (Deputy Section 151 Officer LGPS) and the Section 151 Officer, in liaison with the Chair of the Pensions Committee.
+All Cumbria LGPS officers with responsibility for administering / managing the LGPS at Technical Finance Officer level or above will be expected to achieve a reasonable level of competence across the topics within the CIPFA Training Needs Assessment for LGPS Practitioners taking account of the requirements of their roles.